tsato1/Kakeibo/README.md

 # *Kakeibo*

-**Kakeibo** is an Android app that allows better budgeting and fincance management with simple user interface
+**Kakeibo** is an Android app that allows better budgeting and fincance management with straightforward and seamless user interface

 License to be added